Cclourenco/ebooks/README.md

 ======

-All free PowerShell.org ebooks are now accessible via a OneDrive account.
-Please visit PowerShell.org and find Ebooks on the Resources menu.
+All free PowerShell.org ebooks are now accessible elsewhere.
+Please visit PowerShell.org
+and find Ebooks on the Resources menu.
+This repo does, however, contain the accompanying code for each book that has code.